TurDi1/Primitive-RISC-V/README.md

 # Primitive-RISC-V

 ---
+=== SIMULATION STATUS 22.07: An attempt to rewrite the testbench to suit myself.
+Writing a testbench from scratch, using machine codes as a basis.
+Result - success.
+It remains to upload the results. ===

+---

 === SIMULATION STATUS 18.07: The first two instructions are carried out.
 Then an error with mem_address. === Adder/subtractor  was rewrited.
 Corrected data from adder/subtractor corectly arrive to mux4:1, but correct value from mux output arrive to output ALU incorrect.